mahima98/ToDo-App-vue3/README.md

 # Composition API + tailwindCSS

-A small Todo App using using vue3, composition Api and Tailwind3 to build up! :D
+A small Todo App using vue3, composition Api and Tailwind3 to build up!
+:D